Regional and Sectoral News-Based Indicators for Macroeconomic Forecasting

 This paper combines dictionary-based methods and topic models to extract timely economic and financial signals at the sectoral (or 6-digit NAICS), provincial, and national levels from Canadian newspaper text and shows that such information can materially improve forecasts of macroeconomic variables, including GDP, inflation, housing prices, and unemployment.
 I use an advanced machine learning method to isolate information about future, current, and past sentiments.
 Such indices are extracted from approximately 2 million articles from major Canadian newspapers, including the National Post, Calgary Herald, Edmonton Journal, Montreal Gazette, Ottawa Citizen, Regina Leader-Post, The Globe and Mail, and Vancouver Sun.

-Can Media Narratives Predict House Price Movements?, with Christopher Rauh/a>
+Can Media Narratives Predict House Price Movements?, with Christopher Rauh

 "Narratives are major vectors of rapid change in culture, in zeitgeist, and in economic behavior."